Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/about.md

 In addition, you may wish (but are not required) to acquire a good reference on the C programming language.
 We won't be using a lot of _advanced C_ so the old, yet amazingly still accurate
 [_The C Programming Language_, 2nd edition (1988)][kandr], by B. Kernighan and D. Ritchie would be perfect.
 It is also available from [Amazon][kandr-amazon].

-## Devices in Class

-Use of laptops in-class is permitted for note-taking or other class-related purposes.
-Cell phones should be silenced and put away during class to avoid disruptions.

-No electronic devices, including computers, phones, or calculators, are permitted during exams unless specifically indicated by the instructor or you have arranged for an accomodation.

 ## Collaboration Policy and College Honor Code